Mirantis/kqueen/README.rst

 -  Pip v3 and higher.
 -  Docker stable release (v17.03 and higher is preferable).
 -  Docker-compose stable release (v1.16.0 and higher is preferable).

--  And some linux packages: libsasl2-dev python-dev libldap2-dev libssl-dev
+  For Ubuntu 16.04 required packages are: libsasl2-dev python-dev libldap2-dev libssl-dev For Fedora: openldap-devel

 Development
 -----------